SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

 To achieve the basic layout:

-- we'll add a new AXML file and we'll edit it using either the Xamarin Android designer or the Visual Studio XML editor - the designer gives us a visual display, while the VS editro *sometimes* gives us XML Intellisense.
+- we'll add a new AXML file - `View_Tip.axml` in the `/resources/Layout` folder

+- we'll edit this using either the Xamarin Android designer or the Visual Studio XML editor - the designer gives us a visual display, while the VS editor *sometimes* gives us XML Intellisense.

         <?xml version="1.0" encoding="utf-8"?>
         <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"